NahedAbdelgaber/CS57328-SMULYLESCIHUB-Spring-2025/team1/README.md

 Enter the name of a company

-Enter a job description
+Enter a Tech description

-Submit the job
+Submit the Tech idea

-Show Available Jobs
+Show Available Tech ideas

 #### What we want to add/change about the system:

-We want to rework the system to make it about posting tech ideas, not jobs

-The "Job Portal", "Job Submission Portal", "Job Description", "submit job" and "Show available Jobs" should be changed to say:

-Tech Idea Portal, Tech Submission Portal, Tech description, Submit tech idea, and show available tech ideas

-Company name can be changed to User Name

 For adding new features, we brainstormed this user story idea.